 The touch screen on the new MTR INTERCEPT® display features Coastal's proprietary INTERCEPT® data collection, display and forwarding software.
 All weather data is quickly accessed through tabs at the top of the easy-to-use interface.

 User customizable Log files are stored for 30 days and can be exported through the user interface.

 Graph Screens include wind direction and speed, temperature, barometric pressure, and humidity.
 Users can view hourly and daily graphs, scroll back through the last 24 hours, or select a specific date (or range) to graph.
 The running hourly display is updated once per minute.

 *Intel and Celeron are registered trademarks of Intel Corporation

 WEATHERPAK EOC is the easiest professional grade weather station in the world to install and maintain.
 Built-in GPS and an electronic compass automatically align the system to True North, eliminating wind direction errors during installation.
 One cable provides system power and retrieves the data.

 Standard sensors include an ultrasonic "no-moving-parts" wind sensor and air temperature.
-Relative humidity, barometric pressure, and gamma radiation sensors can be added to meet your local requirements.
+Relative humidity and barometric pressure sensors can be added to meet your local requirements.